 A betaine (BEET-uh-een, bē’tə-ēn’, -ĭn) in chemistry is any neutral chemical compound.
 The original betaine, N,N,N-trimethylglycine, was named after its discovery in sugar beet (Beta vulgaris) in the 19th century.

 Well tolerated by most highly allergic individuals.
-Meant to be taken with food, since its purpose is to free B12 and other nutrients from the food.
+Meant to be taken with food, since its purpose is to free B12 and other nutrients from food.

 If your primary interest is taking it to increase the amount of B12 you get, then you do not need to take it when you are eating carbohydrates.

-hydrocholoric acid connection to pins and needles sensation
+hydrochloric acid connection to pins and needles sensation

 Low magnesium can cause pins and needles.
 If you have a sensation of pins and needles in your feet, hands or elsewhere, hydrochloric acid taken with foods containing magnesium will help you get the magnesium you need.
 Basically, hydrochloric acid is needed to release magnesium from food.